Replace Charging Cable with a NACS Cable

 -

 Inspect the new part.
 Is the part free from shipping damage (damaged insulation, bent or broken pins, etc.)?
-If the part has any defects, call ChargePoint Support before beginning work.
+If the part has any defects, go to chargepoint.com/support and contact technical support using the appropriate region-specific number before beginning work.

 -